Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided about when to use this tool versus alternatives.
-The description doesn't mention prerequisites (like needing an account ID), when not to use it, or how it differs from other update operations in the sibling tool list.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, when not to use it, or comparison to similar tools like pylon_get_account or pylon_delete_account.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.